Where Do I Start?

-Each phase is designed to meet you where you are, then help you build deeper understanding as you go..
+Each phase is designed to meet you where you are and help you build deeper understanding in formulating as you go.

 You don’t have to start at the beginning.
-You can start with where you are.
+You can start where you are.

-If you're still learning how color moves & mixes, start at the beginning.
+If you're still learning how color moves & mixes, start in Phase 1- the beginner- friendly classes.

-If you know the basics of color mixing but still feel inconsistent, start with mid-level.
+If you know the basics of color mixing but still feel inconsistent, start in Phase 2- the mid-level classes

-If you're grounded in the basics and ready for more consistent, predictable color results and want to learn how to structure your formulation decisions, then jump into the In-Depth classes.
+If you're grounded in the basics of color mixing and are ready for more consistent, predictable color results, then jump into Phase 3- the In-Depth classes.

-Scroll through the learning phases and classes below.
-Choose based on your learning level, not how long you've been doing hair.
+Scroll through the phases and classes below.
+Choose based on your current level of understanding, (do not base class phase on how long you've been behind the chair).

 Not sure where to start? ✨ Take the 2 minute survey below and we’ll guide you to the phase you’re most ready for.